Dr. Caroline Shenaz Hossein

 About

-A multi-award-winning scholar, Dr. Caroline Shenaz Hossein is Canada Research Chair in Africana Development and Feminist Political Economy (2022-2027) and Associate Professor of Global Development & Political Economy at the University of Toronto Scarborough.
+A multi-award-winning scholar, Dr. Caroline Shenaz Hossein is Canada Research Chair in Africana Development and Feminist Political Economy (2022-2027) and Associate Professor of Global Development & Political Economy.
 She also founded the Diverse Solidarity Economies (DISE) Collective, which involves a wide range of feminist scholars concerned with building a human economy.
-In 2024, Hossein was named one of Canada’s most accomplished Black Women by #100ABCWomen, a national honour, and elected to the Royal Society of Canada’s College of New Scholars, Artists and Scientists for a seven-year term.
-Presently Research Fellow at the International Advanced Studies’ Centre for Capitalist Studies at University College London, UK, and in 2025 Hossein is the Ujima Cooperative Fellow of Feminist Economics, USA.
-In earlier years, she has been a Fellow at the Post Growth Institute, and held visiting positions at Bahir Dar University, Ethiopia; University of Guyana; University of the West Indies St. Augustine, Trinidad; Jadavpur University, India and a Fulbright scholar at UWI at the Mona Campus in Jamaica.
-The recipient of a prestigious Ontario Early Researcher Award (2018-26), Hossein’s research has attracted funding from the Social Sciences and Humanities Research Council of Canada, The Cooperator’s Group, scholarly associations, credit unions, and private foundations.
+In 2024, Hossein was named one of Canada’s most accomplished Black Women by #100ABCWomen, a national honour, and elected to the Royal Society of Canada’s College of New Scholars, Artists and Scientists.

-Prior to joining the academy, Dr. Hossein spent nine years employed by several global non-profits and then, for eight years, owned her own small firm, providing consulting services to clients like the World Bank Group, UNDP, USAID, Women for Women International, MEDA, IRC, CIDA, IDB, the Aga Khan Foundation, and other development agencies.
+Prior to joining the academy, Dr. Hossein spent nine years employed by several global non-profits and then, for eight years, owned her own small firm, providing consulting services to clients like the World Bank Group, UNDP, USAID, Women for Women International, IRC and IDB.

 Projects